salaboy/rolo_the_robot/README.md

 Create a simbolic link to the real RXTXcomm.jar from your default jvm:
 from: /usr/lib/jvm/java-6-openjdk-armhf/jre/lib/ext

-sudo ln -s ../../../../java-6-openjdk-common/jre/lib/ext/RXTXcomm.jar RXTXcomm.jar
+sudo ln -s /usr/share/java/RXTX-comm.jar RXTX-comm.jar

 Then it will look like this: RXTXcomm.jar -> ../../../../java-6-openjdk-common/jre/lib/ext/RXTXcomm.jar

-In order to use the system installed jars and native extensions we need to export:

-export MAVEN_OPTS="-Djava.ext.dirs=/usr/share/java/ -Djava.library.path=/usr/lib/jni/"
+To run the Rolo Server (inside the rolo-the-robot-main/target dir, to avoid using maven on the Pi)

+java -jar rolo_the_robot-main-1.0-SNAPSHOT.jar -t 100 -ip 192.168.0.x

+(-port 5445 - used by default)